ETSI Headquarters, Sophia Antipolis, France – 13 May 2013

 In addition, DECT is traditionally subject to less interference than other communications technologies, due to its exclusive spectrum range in Europe and more than 40 countries outside the CEPT area.
 DECT is also well known for its high quality and long range.

-Dr Guenter Kleindl, Chairman of ETSI’s DECT Technical Committee (TC DECT) which is developing the DECT ULE standards, commented:
+Dr Guenter Kleindl, Chair of ETSI’s DECT Technical Committee (TC DECT) which is developing the DECT ULE standards, commented:

 “DECT ULE is an exciting new application of DECT for a completely different market.
 It addresses many application scenarios, particularly in the M2M area, which no existing technology can support – other contenders suffer from a variety of drawbacks including high power consumption, spectrum access limitations, short range or a lack of standardisation.